MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ## IaaS specific considerations when using Virtual Machines

-In scenarios where the use of IaaS Virtual Machines is required, some specifics have to taken into consideration.
+In scenarios where the use of IaaS Virtual Machines is required, some specifics have to be taken into consideration.

 ### Design considerations